Jordi-Jaspers/AutomaticProjectCreator/README.md

 Then go to create.py and set the username and password to be your username and password.
 Also make sure to change all directories to your directories so it should be '/Users/<your username>/path/to/your/project'

+Open VSCode and type:
+8. Shell and select "Shell Command : Install code in PATH"
+9. Enter password & you are set-up

+# Troubleshooting:
+It can occur that the terminal gives the following error: "no module named github" try using another pip install. it is probably in the wrong path.

 # Usage:
 To run the script type in 'create <name of your folder>'